NREL/T3CO/docs/content/tco_analysis.md

 def discounted_costs(scenario, ownershipCosts)
 ```

-This function calculates the yearly discounted costs for each category of ownershipCosts based on scenario.discRate
+This function calculates the yearly discounted costs for each category of ownershipCosts based on scenario.discount_rate_pct_per_yr

 **Arguments**: